cos316/COS316-Public/assignments/GITHUB.md

 from the class roster, so that your GitHub account ID can be mapped to your NetID.
 **Do not skip this step or it will be impossible to give you credit for the assignments.***

-### Follow the instructions for installing vagrant, git and a git-capable terminal

-***TODO: Circular? --> Need to have git installed to `git clone`; need `git clone` to install vagrant in the A1 instructions.
-Consider an assignment 0 in a COS316-Public repo***

-Once you have access to your repository for the first assignment, read through the first part of the instructions.
-These instructions will guide you through setting up your environment so you are prepared to develop in Go and interact with GitHub.

 ## Do these once per new assignment